-(2) had an opportunity to decline to engage in the conduct after having an was called to the party's attention by before the party acts.
+(2) had an opportunity to decline to sign or engage in the conduct after having an of assent.

+(b) Merely retaining the information or the record without objection is not a manifestation the party's attention before the party acts.